GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     ...
     ```

-1. Copy [`SearchResult.cs`](../assets/search/SearchResult.cs) and [`SearchResultHit.cs`](../assets/search/SearchResultHit.cs) from the assets folder of this hands-on lab to the `Model` folder.
+1. Add a new `Model` folder to your project.
+In the new folder, copy [`SearchResult.cs`](../assets/search/SearchResult.cs) and [`SearchResultHit.cs`](../assets/search/SearchResultHit.cs) from the assets folder.
 These clases will handle the search of articles from Azure.

 1. Create a `Services` folder in the project and add an `AzureSearchService` class inside with the following code.